Mandaryna

-Marta Katarzyna Wiktoria Wiśniewska, professionally known as Mandaryna, born Marta Mandrykiewicz on 12 March 1978 in Łódź, Poland, is a Polish singer, dancer and actress.
+Marta Katarzyna Wiktoria Wiśniewska (born Marta Mandrykiewicz on 12 March 1978 in Łódź, Poland), professionally known as Mandaryna, is a Polish singer, dancer and actress.
 She rose to fame as the dancer of Polish pop group Ich Troje, and the partner of its leader, Michał Wiśniewski.
 She embarked on a singing career in 2004, covering Whitesnake's "Here I Go Again", which became a hit in Poland.
 Her first two albums, Mandaryna.com and Mandarynkowy sen, released in 2004 and 2005, respectively, were met with commercial success.
 In 2005, Mandaryna sparked a major controversy during her performance at Sopot Festival, which exposed her alleged lack of vocal talent.
 Nonetheless, the performed song "Ev'ry Night" became a massive hit and remains arguably her best-known song to date.

 Career

 Throughout her teenage years, Marta Wiśniewska took extensive dancing lessons and was part of several dancing groups.
 In 2000, she became the dancer and choreographer of Ich Troje, then highly popular Polish pop group.
 She would become the partner of its lead singer, Michał Wiśniewski, and the couple took part in controversial reality show Jestem, jaki jestem, which became a television hit.
 During the show in 2003 she recorded two songs for Michał and began to prepare her musical career with professionals.
 She chose the artistic nickname "Mandaryna" deriving from her birth name.

 In 2004, Mandaryna debuted as a singer and had a hit with the song "Here I Go Again", a cover version of a Whitesnake song, produced by Groove Coverage.
 Later in the summer, her debut album Mandaryna.com was released, going on to sell well and achieving gold certification in Poland.
 It was then released in Germany and Austria.
 In 2005, Mandaryna took part in Sopot Festival, performing live her new song "Ev'ry Night".
 The performance, which proved her lacking singing abilities, caused nationwide controversy and Mandaryna became the object of a backlash.
 Nonetheless, "Ev'ry Night" became a massive hit in Poland and the follow-up second album, Mandarynkowy sen, reached number 1 spot in the albums chart in Poland.
 The album also featured a cover of Bon Jovi's "You Give Love a Bad Name", which was released as the next single to considerable success.